State of training on Metal

 Background

-- Apple Silicon’s unified memory architecture makes the Mac a potentially attractive platform for ML researchers, particularly when it comes to models too large to fit into VRAM on a single consumer NVIDIA card.
+- Apple Silicon’s unified memory architecture makes the Mac a potentially attractive platform for ML training, particularly when it comes to models too large to fit into memory on a single NVIDIA card.

-- To take advantage of this, though, you need an ML framework with good Metal (MPS) support, ideally one capable of fusing kernels and optimizing memory loads through JIT compilation (or in some other way).
+- To take advantage of this, though, you need an ML framework with good Metal (MPS) support, ideally one capable of optimizing computational graphs through compilation (JIT or otherwise).

 - A Metal backend was first added to PyTorch back in 2022.
 While much progress has been made since then, MPS Ops coverage is still incomplete.